Powder, threat sent to Manhattan DA investigating Trump

 NEW YORK (AP) — A powdery substance was found Friday with a threatening letter in a mailroom at the offices of Manhattan District Attorney Alvin Bragg, the latest security scare as the prosecutor weighs a potential historic indictment of former President Donald Trump, authorities said.

 New York City police and environmental protection officials isolated and removed the suspicious letter, and testing “determined there was no dangerous substance,” Bragg spokesperson Danielle Filson said.
-The substance was sent to a lab for further testing, police said.
+The substance was sent to a city lab for further examination, police said.

 “Alvin, I am going to kill you,” the letter said, according to a person familiar with the matter.
 The person was not authorized to speak publicly about an ongoing investigation and did so on condition of anonymity.

-The discovery, in the same building where a grand jury is expected to resume work Monday, came amid increasingly hostile rhetoric from Trump, who is holding the first rally of his 2024 presidential campaign Saturday in Waco, Texas.
+The discovery, in the same building where a grand jury is expected to resume work Monday, came amid increasingly hostile rhetoric from Trump, a Republican who is holding the first rally of his 2024 presidential campaign Saturday in Waco, Texas.

 Hours earlier, Trump posted on his Truth Social platform that any criminal charge against him could lead to “potential death & destruction.”